compsmart/oracle-ai-game/README.md

 # AI Mind Reader (Akinator Clone)

 A mystical, AI-powered guessing game that attempts to read your mind!
-Inspired by Akinator, this application uses Google's Gemini AI to ask questions and guess the character you are thinking of.
-It features an engaging UI and high-quality Text-to-Speech (TTS) to bring the Genie to life.
+Inspired by Akinator, this application uses Google's Gemini AI with real-time voice and text streaming to create an immersive, interactive experience.
+Choose from multiple mystical personas, each with their own unique voice and personality, as they try to guess the character you're thinking of.

 ![Game Screenshot](Screenshot.png)

 ## Features

-*   **AI-Powered Logic**: Uses `gemini-2.5-flash` to generate intelligent questions and narrow down possibilities.
-*   **Voice Interaction**: The Genie speaks to you using `gemini-2.5-flash-preview-tts` with a custom voice ("Puck").
+*   **Real-Time Voice Streaming**: The AI speaks to you using Gemini's native audio streaming with natural-sounding voices - no delay, no waiting!
+*   **Live Text Streaming**: Watch the AI's responses appear character-by-character as they think and speak.
+*   **Multiple Personas**: Choose from 5 unique characters, each with distinct personalities and voices:
+    *   **The Demon** - Dark, menacing, and arrogant (Enceladus voice)
+    *   **The Genie** - Mysterious and mystical (Enceladus voice)
+    *   **The Wizard** - Wise and scholarly (Orus voice)
+    *   **The Fortune Teller** - Enigmatic and spiritual (Aoede voice)
+    *   **The Monster** - Moody and grouchy (Algenib voice)
+*   **Emotional AI Responses**: The AI reacts emotionally to your answers - getting excited when you say "Yes" and frustrated when you say "No".
+*   **Smart Question Logic**: Uses `gemini-2.5-flash-native-audio-preview` to generate intelligent yes/no questions.
+*   **Customizable Game Settings**: Set your name and adjust the question limit (5-50 questions).
 *   **Immersive UI**: Dark, mystical theme with floating animations, glowing effects, and a crystal ball.
-*   **Real-time Interaction**: Fast responses and seamless game flow.

 ## Prerequisites